elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

 74. Possessives come in two forms: with and without an "_s_" on the end.
-An example of the former is "_Mary's house"; and example of the latter is "_Jesus' Kingdom".
+An example of the former is "Mary's house"; and example of the latter is "Jesus' Kingdom".
 This is the "_move a rider_" routine that deals with both of them:

 `To move a rider (code rules - possessive):`